WebAssembly/spec/md-proto/WebAssembly.md

 ### Module Contents

 Modules contain a version [index].
 Currently this number is `0xb`.
-The initial stable release of wasm will set it to `0x0`.
+The initial stable release of WebAssembly will set it to `0x0`.

-Modues also contain a sequence of sections.
+Modules also contain a sequence of sections.
 Each section has a [string] *name* and associated data.

 There are several *known sections*: